ziadasem/modern-cpp-crash-course/1.1- Chapter 1 Modern C++ Crash Course/README.md

 6. Indirect Memory Addressing is similar to pointer in C/C++, where a register is loaded by an address and the operation is to be done on the address in the register, not on a direct given address, hence its name Indirect Memory Addressing

-7. in this example we have two instructions we deal with
+7. in this example, we have two instructions we deal with

     * MOV DEST, SRC <br>
     this command copy data from SRC (register or memory address) to DEST (register or memory address)

     * LEA DEST, SRC <br>
     this macro loads the address not the value of the source to the destination, for example:<br>
  ```armasm
  LEA Ax, [BP-12] ; loads `BP-12` to Ax not the content in the address of [BP-12]
  ```

-in the following example, a simple variable is defined:
+The following example will show how a simple variable definition in C++ is translated to assembly:
 ```cpp
 int fun(){
     char a {'a'};